0cirius0/Bludit-Bruteforcing-Script/README.md

 # Bludit-Bruteforcing-Script
-This script bruteforces the login page of Bludit cms version 3.9.2
+This script is used to bruteforce the login page of Bludit cms version 3.9.2

 Usage: python3 crackit.py username wordlist url